dalibyte/VirtualSTEMTutor/README.md

 `source ~/.bashrc`

 6. **Prepare Dataset:**
 Add your textbook and lecture notes content to the `data/textbooks.txt` and `data/lecture_notes.txt` files.
-Ensure the content is formatted appropriately for the models to use.
+Ensure the content is formatted appropriately for the models to use if nothing is added it will use the default information files.

 7. **Run the setup script to fine-tune the models:**
 `python scripts/setup.py`